dhodvogner/esy-state/README.md

 # Esy-State
-Make your DOM react to state changes
+Make your DOM react to state changes.
+No heavy frameworks, no aditional dependencies, no building, no transpilation.

 ## 👋 Getting Started